I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Philippians 4:19 says, “And my God will supply all your needs according to His riches in glory in Christ Jesus.”

-This doesn’t mean life will always be comfortable, but it does mean you can trust that God will take care of you—sometimes in ways you never expected.
+This doesn’t mean life will always be comfortable, but it does mean you can trust that God will take care of you, no matter what.
+Keep in mind though that sometimes He provides in ways you never expected.

 Faith Over Fear